-A few Saturdays ago I had the afternoon to myself following a brilliant brunch with friends at Piecebox.
-Afterwards, I decided to go on the hunt for blossom, walking from the south of the city home via the city centre.
-En route I snapped some of Edinburgh’s best blossom spots and I wanted to share them here.
+When you have an afternoon to yourself at this time of year (following a brilliant brunch with friends at Piecebox, of course…) you can’t NOT go on a blossom hunt.
+En route I snapped some of Edinburgh’s best blossom spots from the south through the city centre, and I wanted to share them here with you.
 There’s also a Google Maps route below — happy hunting!

 A large grassland near Edinburgh University, the Meadows is one of Edinburgh’s best-known blossom spots.
 During spring, the park lanes erupt in pale pink, the trees that line the tarmac multiplying flowers as far as the eye can see.
 It’s a popular park, with students, families and professionals alike having weekend picnics, playing sport or even salsa dancing on the grass.
 Weave your way through the blossom and there’s even a Soderberg heading north towards the campus.

 I didn’t expect this to be a blossom spot but — standard Edinburgh! — even the graveyards are beautiful.
 Although Greyfriars is the resting place of many famous Edinburgh natives, nowadays its more famous for Thomas Riddle’s grave (the alleged inspiration for Voldemort in Harry Potter).
 I’d reached the Grassmarket and wandered into the kirkyard on a whim, discovering several blossom trees overhanging the worn cobbles.
 Thought it made a pretty picture (is that a paradox, given the gravestones?!)
 Nearby, you can find Mary’s Milk Bar and Lovecrumbs coffee shop.